flame-org/Doctrine/README.md

 Doctrine
 ========

-Collection of classes for working with Doctrine2 on Flame framework
+Collection of classes for working with Doctrine2 on Kdyby/Doctrine

 ##Instalation